digital-sound-antiques/mgsc/mgs-format.md

 0004   |*          |*     |Compressed data
 ```

-The compressed data format is a sort of dictionay coder, seems to be specific for MGSDRV.
+The compression algorithm is a sort of [dictionay coder](https://en.wikipedia.org/wiki/Dictionary_coder), seems to be specific for MGSDRV.
 The author will summarize the specification later.

 A TypeScript impelmentation of uncompression is available: [uncompress.ts](https://github.com/digital-sound-antiques/mgsrc-js/blob/master/src/uncompress.ts).